When entering the market for a forklift, a few items on your list of requirements should be more important than the proper forklift capacity rating.

 At LiftOne, we sell various types of forklifts, from micro lifts with a capacity of 1500 lbs. to high capacity forklifts that can safely lift up to 36,000 lbs.
-Read the questions below to get a better idea of how we can help determine your capacity needs.
+Read our guide below to get a better idea of how we can help determine your capacity needs.

-The gross capacity, for example, is what the forklift is rated for with the base chassis and only gives a capacity up to specific height, assuming all conditions are ideal.
+The gross capacity, for example, is what the forklift is rated for with the base chassis and only gives a capacity up to a specific height, assuming all conditions are ideal.
 If you’re in the business of forklift operation, you know these factors are almost never exact, and certainly never ideal.

 Net (payload) capacity, on the other hand, is more specific to each individual forklift.
 It takes into account all parts of the forklift — attachments, model, and mast height.
 The higher the lift and larger the load, the lower the net capacity or the lift will be.

 Making sure you understand capacity requirements starts with us, the dealer.
-Here are a few questions to help get us get started:
+Here are a few questions to help get us to get started:

 At LiftOne, we’ll ensure that we have a complete understanding of your specific business needs before recommending any forklift.
 That means maximum safety, productivity, and an effortless buying process.

-While operating a forklift, you should always be aware of how a load’s weight and shape effect a lift, the correct way to lift, and the difference between the forklift’s gross and net capacity noted above.
+While operating a forklift, you should always be aware of how a load’s weight and shape affect your lift, the correct way to lift, and the difference between the forklift’s gross and net capacity noted above.